New to Telerik UI for ASP.NET MVC? Download free 30-day trial

 </script>

-As of Telerik UI for ASP.NET MVC R3 2023 SP1 release you can use the Template component to define custom ToolBar commands, alongside the default ToolBar commands.
+Starting with version R3 2023 SP1, you can use the Template component to define custom Toolbar commands alongside the default ones.

-The following example demonstrates how you can add a Button and DropDownList components to the Grid's Toolbar, along with a default Excel command demonstrated in the Telerik UI for ASP.NET MVC Grid Toolbar Template Demo.
+The following example demonstrates how you can add Button and DropDownList components to the Grid's Toolbar, along with the default Excel command.
+For a live example, visit the Toolbar Template Demo of the Grid.

 @(Html.Kendo().Grid<Kendo.Mvc.Examples.Models.ProductViewModel>()